Eloquent ORM reduces 95% of queries to fluent PHP — but lazy loading triggers the N+1 trap

 Imagine you're building a house.
 You could dig your own foundations, manufacture your own bricks, and wire the electricity yourself — or you could use a construction company that already has all those systems ready, tested, and standardised.
 Laravel is that construction company for PHP web applications.
 It hands you pre-built tools for the most common jobs — routing URLs, talking to databases, sending emails, handling logins — so you spend your time building the rooms, not inventing concrete.

-PHP has been powering the web for nearly 30 years, but writing raw PHP for a modern web application is a bit like navigating a city with only a hand-drawn map.
-You can do it, but you'll waste time, get lost, and end up with something nobody else can read.
+PHP has been powering the web for nearly 30 years, but writing raw PHP for a modern web application is like navigating a city with only a hand-drawn map.
+You'll waste time, get lost, and ship something nobody else can read.
 Laravel changed that conversation.
-Since its first release in 2011, it has become the most starred PHP framework on GitHub and the default choice for teams who want to ship production-quality applications without starting from scratch every time.
+Since 2011, it's become the most starred PHP framework on GitHub and the default choice for teams who want production-quality applications without starting from scratch.

 The real problem Laravel solves isn't 'PHP is hard' — it's 'web applications are complex'.
-Every app needs authentication, database access, input validation, session management, queued jobs, and a hundred other cross-cutting concerns.
-Without a framework you either bolt these together inconsistently, copy-paste from Stack Overflow, or spend months writing boilerplate.
-Laravel gives you a coherent, well-documented answer to all of these concerns, following conventions that your whole team can agree on.
+Every app needs authentication, database access, validation, sessions, queued jobs, and a hundred cross-cutting concerns.
+Without a framework you either bolt these together inconsistently or copy-paste from Stack Overflow.
+Laravel gives you coherent, well-documented answers for all of them, following conventions your whole team agrees on.

-By the end of this article you'll understand exactly what Laravel is and why it was built, how its MVC architecture maps to real requests, how to set up a project and write your first route, controller, and Blade view, and — most importantly — when to reach for Laravel's built-in tools instead of rolling your own.
-You'll also walk away knowing the gotchas that trip up developers who come from plain PHP, and the questions that interviewers love to ask.
+By the end of this article you'll understand exactly what Laravel is, why it was built, how its MVC architecture maps to real requests, how to set up a project and write your first route, controller, and Blade view, and — most importantly — when to reach for Laravel's built-in tools instead of rolling your own.
+You'll also walk away knowing the gotchas that trip up developers migrating from plain PHP, and the questions interviewers love to ask.

 What Laravel Actually Is — MVC, the Service Container, and the Request Lifecycle